 The Strategic Project Management Office of the American Farm School, in collaboration with Rutgers University in the USA, will implement a training program on Alternative Tourism in Thessaloniki, Ioannina and Volos.

-The training program is expected to start in October of 2017 with a total duration of 2 semesters with each semester being 12 weeks, which means 272 hours in class.
+The training program has a total duration of 2 semesters with each semester being 12 weeks, which means 272 hours in class.
 After the completion of the training, best performing participants will have the opportunity to complete a paid, 2-month apprenticeship at selected alternative tourism businesses.

 The course offerings are the following:

 The first 6 classes are primarily theoretical and each one of them lasts 24 teaching hours.
 The “Creating Visitor Experiences” class includes an educational field trip.
 The last 4 classes combine hands-on learning with theory (16 hours theory and 16 hours of practice) in collaboration with local external partners of the industry.
 The performance of the participants will be assessed through assignment and individual or group projects.

 Numbers of beneficiaries

 Thessaloniki: 50 individuals annually for 3 years